nmshd/documentation/_docs_integrate/delete-attributes.md

     {
       "@type": "DeleteAttributeRequestItem",
       "mustBeAccepted": true,
-      "attributeId": "<ID of peer shared Attribute>"
+      "attributeId": "<ID of peer Attribute>"
     }
   ]
 }
 ```

-Of course, it is also possible to request the deletion of multiple peer shared Attributes within a single Request.
+Of course, it is also possible to request the deletion of multiple peer Attributes within a single Request.
 For this purpose, several DeleteAttributeRequestItems or suitable [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) can be inserted into the `items` property of the Request.

 Before sending the Request, we recommend to [validate its content]({% link _docs_use-cases/use-case-consumption-check-if-outgoing-request-can-be-created.md %}), since this will give you additional information in case of an error.